 March to October

 The Castle is closed

 9 January to 20 January

 The Semi-State Rooms

 Please note that the Semi-State Rooms are only open during the winter months between September and March.
 Please be aware the Semi-State Rooms will not be open when the State Apartments are closed.

 St George's Chapel closed from 13:00

-St George's Chapel open for services
+St George's Chapel closed to visitors.
+Open for worship

 St. George’s Chapel is closed to visitors on Sundays as services are held throughout the day.
 Worshippers are welcome to attend the services.
 These occur at the following times: